Carrying passengers and loads on your motorcycle

 Riding with a passenger

-When you move off, take some time to get used to how the motorbike handles.
+When you move off, take some time to get used to how the motorcycle handles.
 The extra weight will affect

 • your balance, especially at low speeds